 Blow Molding Company

-Blow molding, also known as hollow blow molding, is a molding way that the heated plastic parison gets inflated and molded in the blow mold to achieve blow molded parts, which is adopted in the manufacture of hollow products.
+Blow molding, also known as hollow blow molding, is a molding way that the heated plastic parison gets inflated and molded in the blow mold to achieve blow molded parts, which are adopted to manufacture hollow products.

-Blow molding is widely used in the industry of toy, household commodity, chemical, cosmetics, food and etc. Our blow molded products include:
+Blow molding is widely used in toys, household commodities, chemicals, cosmetics, food, etc. Our blow molded products include:

 - toy car,